 Nutritional information is provided as an estimate.
 As it can vary due to many factors (brands used, quantities, etc.), we cannot guarantee its accuracy.

-The pictures in this post were updated in February 2020 from the original publish date in April 2015.
+The pictures in this post were updated in February 2020 and August 2021 from the original publish date in April 2015.
 The recipe remains just about the same (I now use garlic cloves instead of garlic powder).

 Alfredo sauce base adapted from food.com.